visit-dav/visit/src/doc/cli_manual/functions.rst

   MoveViewKeyframe(oldFrame, newFrame) -> integer

-oldFrame : type
+oldFrame : integer
-    The old animation frame where the keyframe is located.
+    An integer that is the old animation frame where the keyframe is located.

-newFrame : type
+newFrame : integer
-    The new animation frame where the keyframe will be moved.
+    An integer that is the new animation frame where the keyframe will be moved.

-return value : integer
+return type : CLI_return_t
     MoveViewKeyframe returns 1 on success and 0 on failure.